kukuu/integration/data-transformation-energy-meterdigital-twin.md

 # Data Transformation - Digital Twin Energy Meter

+* BLUEPRINT

 This architecture ensures scalable data transformation and storage while providing regular batch processing and reporting.
 It also implements an effective archival mechanism for older data.